Skip to main content

 Enforcement

-A design system without enforcement is just a suggestion.
-I added a custom ESLint rule that bans raw <h1> through <h6> elements in JSX, directing developers to use the Heading component instead.
-The rule catches violations at lint time, not in code review.
+A design system without enforcement is just a strongly worded suggestion.
+So I added a custom ESLint rule that bans raw <h1> through <h6> elements in JSX and points developers at the Heading component instead.
+The rule catches violations at lint time, well before they reach code review.

 Results